 Suppressor (250 Cr).
 A suppressor is used to silence or muffle a weapon by emitting a frequency-calculated sonic pulse designed to nullify the weapon's own noise.
 Any weapon with a suppressor attached emits no sound when used.
 A sonic weapon with a suppressor is rendered nonfunctional.

-Transporting (5,000 Cr).
+Transporting (20,000 Cr).
 A transporting weapon is able to be called to the user's hand.
 The basic type of transporting weapon must be stored in a special permanent unit on a starship or in a building, and is recalled using a special glove.
 The range is 1 mile.
-Recalling the weapon is
+Recalling the weapon is an action.

 Future Armor Customizations

 Augmented Reaction (1,000 Cr).
 This functionality can only be built into medium or heavy armor, and includes a heads-up-display, proximity alert systems, and other electronic devices designed to improve the reaction time of the wearer.
 Augmented reaction armor grants a +1d6 bonus to initiative checks.